import logging

 idcs_line, idcs_continua = idcs_selection

-# Compute line continuum
+# Compute line continuum and the pixel error

-cont_arr = self.continuum_calculation(idcs_line, idcs_continua, cont_source, err_from_bands)
+cont_arr, pixel_err_arr = self._cont_level_profile(idcs_line, idcs_continua, cont_source, err_from_bands)

 # Non-parametric measurements